 *Depending on traffic source and destination

 At first glance, read processing units (RPU) and write processing units (WPU) might be new units to you, so let’s quickly dig into what they mean.
 We use RPUs and WPUs to quantify the amount of work the database has to do to service a query, or to perform a write.
-To put it simply, a read processing unit (RPU) refers to the read operations to the database and one RPU is typically equivalent to either one document or one index entry scanned.
-Similarly, write processing units (WPUs) are write operations to the database, with one WPU typically being equivalent to each document or index entry written.
+To put it simply, a read processing unit (RPU) refers to the read operations to the database and is calculated based on the number of operations run and documents scanned per operation.
+Similarly, a write processing unit (WPU) is a write operation to the database and is calculated based on the number of bytes written to each document or index.
 For further explanation of cost units, please refer to our .